Cosmic Structure Strikes Back: The Elimination of Vector-Mediated Nonstandard Interaction Models as a Mechanism for Sterile Neutrino Dark Matter Production: Introduction

 Production via oscillations in the early Universe was first proposed by Dodelson and Widrow (DW) \cite{Dodelson:1993je} and later extended to resonant conversion in the presence of lepton asymmetry by Shi and Fuller (SF) \cite{Shi:1998km}.
 The DW mechanism---involving only Standard Model active neutrino interactions---is now excluded as the sole source of the full dark matter density, based on a combination of X-ray non-detections and structure-formation constraints \cite{Horiuchi:2013noa}.
 In contrast, SF production remains viable within regions of $(m_s,\sin^2 2\theta)$ where small mixing angles and large lepton asymmetries provide sufficient freedom (see, e.g., Refs.~\cite{Venumadhav:2015pla,Cherry:2017dwu,Akita:2025txo}), particularly when accounting for recent results that permit large lepton asymmetries during production, as discussed in the companion paper Ref.~\cite{Vogel:2025aut}.

-A different and distinct avenue for dark matter production leverages nonstandard interactions (NSI) among active neutrinos mediated by new bosons which are not part of the Standard Model.
-Such interactions modify the in-medium potential and augment collisional damping that govern active--sterile conversion, allowing the DW mechanism to potentially remain viable in producing the full dark matter density when including appropriate levels of these interactions~\cite{DeGouvea:2019wpf, Kelly:2020pcy, Chichiri:2021wvw, An:2023mkf}.
+A different and distinct avenue for dark matter production leverages enhanced active-neutrino interactions via nonstandard interactions (NSI) specifically among active neutrinos mediated by new bosons which are not part of the Standard Model.
+These augmented active-neutrino interactions increase sterile neutrino production for a given mixing angle in oscillation-based production.
+The first models considered for augmenting the active neutrino interactions involved a new scalar \cite{DeGouvea:2019wpf}, and subsequent models considered vector mediators for the self-interaction \cite{Kelly:2020pcy,Chichiri:2021wvw}.
+These new interaction cases have distinct laboratory signatures as well, which complement cosmological sensitivities to these properties.
+Such interactions modify the in-medium potential and augment collisional damping that govern active--sterile conversion, allowing the DW mechanism to potentially remain viable in producing the full dark matter density when including appropriate levels of these interactions.
 These NSI works have emphasized that the combination of enhanced scattering and altered dispersion relations can yield sterile-neutrino DM with phase-space distributions (PSDs) and linear power spectra that differ from both standard DW and SF cases.
 Moreover, structure-formation data have begun to constrain specific NSI production scenarios.
 For example, strong self-coupling with heavy ($\gtrsim$GeV) scalar mediators are now excluded as an origin for \emph{all} of the DM~\cite{An:2023mkf}.

+An alternative series of production mechanisms consider new bosons mediating sterile neutrino interactions, including a new vector $Z^\prime$ which can produce the sterile neutrino dark matter via decay \cite{Shuve:2014doa}.
+Or, the mediator can modify sterile neutrino self-interactions, altering the Boltzmann production process \cite{Johns:2019cwc}, and can open up a new parameter space for sterile neutrino dark matter production \cite{Bringmann:2022aim,Astros:2023xhe,Dev:2025sah}.
+In another mechanism, the mediator can transfer oscillation-based sterile neutrinos to lower-mass sterile neutrinos for dark matter production \cite{Fuller:2024noz}.